TunnelBear is a Toronto, Canada VPN provider that prides itself on simplicity and ease-of-use.

 is There Any Hassle Free VPN to Use?
 Yes!
 Here You Go!

-* What I’ve faced in some other VPNs that sometimes their connection get broken and you again have to reconnect to the VPN.
-Yes, I’ve faced it and it is too much irritating that when you are gaming or browsing privately and you again have to connect to tge VPN.
-Think how much you will be irritate but, in TunnelBear, I won’t say that I never faced the cut down connection but it iis rare and what is best of it that if there is any cut down connection ( it could happen either for low Internet connection or low packet data or by anything depending your location and your connected location :)) it automatically connects with the targeted location.
+* What I’ve faced in some other VPNs that sometimes their connection gets broken and you again have to reconnect to the VPN.
+Yes, I’ve faced it and it is too much irritating that when you are gaming or browsing privately and you again have to connect to the VPN.
+In TunnelBear, I won’t say that I never faced the cut down connection but it’s very rare…

 Tunnel bear is really ok

 Since last year I had to download a VPN Software, because I work with websites that are accessible only in the US.
 Therefore I decided to get a VPN from Google’s PlayStore and I found OperaVPN and many other VPNs until I stumbled upon TunnelBear, which allows you to choose the country you want to access from.
 It has been really amazing for me.
 I love it.

 It’s the best VPN app I have ever used.
 It’s damn simple and easy to use with a user friendly interface.